navjack/M1-Stresser/readme.md

 - Swift 5.0

 **Note:** This project was developed using Xcode Version 16.4 beta (16F1t) on macOS 15.5 beta.
 Compatibility issues may arise if you're using different versions.

-**Note:** This project includes profiling instrumentation and may require adjusting the DEVELOPMENT_TEAM setting in the Xcode project for your own development team.